KusumSAnand/predicting-no-show-appointments/README.md

-# No-show medical appointment prediction¶
+# No-show medical appointment prediction

 The project analyses the dataset from the Brazil  Healthcare system to understand factors that influence the 'no-show' for the scheduled medical appointments.
 Following aspects are explored -
 -  Effect on show/no_show for appointments based on the difference in days between appointment scheduled date and appointment date.